NotDhruvK/ezPay/README.md

 <!-- INTRODUCTION -->
 ## Introduction

-EzPay is a bill splitting mobile application which allows users to easily and accurately split up bills among a group of people.
+ezPay is a bill splitting mobile application which allows users to easily and accurately split up bills among a group of people.
 This application allows users to quickly and easily keep track of which people owe what, and can provide a convenient way for people to pay each other back.